geurtlagemaat/SplitGPXDay/README.md

 # Split GPX Per Day
-Parses a directory with Garmin Zumo GPX track files (tested on Zumo 350), and writes the trackpoint in daily files (sorted and duplicates removed).
+Parses a directory with Garmin Zumo GPX track files (tested on Zumo 350), and writes the trackpoint in daily files (sorted on trackpoint date time and duplicates removed).

 Ready for import in Google Maps.
-Work in progress.

-+ TODO: command line params
-+ TODO: days per file param
-+ TODO: remove export location
-+ TODO: Requirements
-+ TODO: Doc
+usage
+python GPXSplitter.py GPXFilelocation

+**Warning**
+GPXSplitter will remove (if exists) the "export" folder inside the given GPXFilelocation and create a new one.